Richard Sherman (American football): Legal issues

 On July 14, 2021, Sherman was arrested in Redmond, Washington and initially booked on suspicion of burglary domestic violence, a felony charge which was later dropped.
-Sherman's charges were later updated to include five misdemeanors: second-degree criminal trespass and malicious mischief in the third degree, both with a domestic violence designation, as well as resisting arrest, driving while under the influence, and reckless endangerment of roadway workers.
+His charges were later updated to include five misdemeanors: second-degree criminal trespass and malicious mischief in the third degree, both with a domestic violence designation, as well as resisting arrest, driving while under the influence, and reckless endangerment of roadway workers.
 Sherman required stitches on his ankle as a result of the officer's deployment of a police dog to subdue him.
-He was treated at a hospital prior to being taken to jail.
-Sherman was booked into the King County Correctional Facility in Seattle just after 6am on July 14, 2021.
+Sherman was treated at a hospital prior to being taken to jail.
+He was booked into the King County Correctional Facility in Seattle shortly after 6:00 a.m. on July 14.
 Sherman was denied bail on the day of his arrest.
-On July 15, 2021, the King County judge ordered Sherman released on his own recognizance.
-The NFL reportedly activated its emergency Domestic Violence protocols and opened an investigation into the matter to determine appropriate discipline for Sherman on July 14, 2021.
+The next day, the King County judge ordered Sherman released on his own recognizance.
+The NFL reportedly activated its emergency Domestic Violence protocols and opened an investigation into the matter to determine appropriate discipline for Sherman on July 14.

 In a March 2022 plea bargain, Sherman pleaded guilty to first-degree negligent driving, second-degree criminal trespass, and speeding in a roadway construction zone.
-Sherman was placed under court supervision for up to two years and ordered to pay $2,500 in court fees, but serve no additional jail time.
-He was also ordered to pay restitution to his father-in-law, with the amount to be determined at a later date, and to the Department of Transportation.
+He was placed under court supervision for up to two years and ordered to pay $2,500 in court fees, but serve no additional jail time.
+Sherman was also ordered to pay restitution to his father-in-law, with the amount to be determined at a later date, and to the Department of Transportation.
 In addition, Sherman was ordered to undergo 16 hours of community service along with a DUI course.

 On February 24, 2024, Sherman was arrested in Seattle for suspicion of DUI.